zafariabbas68/Seismic-Globe/README.md

 - **3D Globe Visualization**: Interactive globe that shows earthquake activity over time.
 - **Magnitude-based Marker Sizing**: Earthquake markers' size is dynamically scaled based on their magnitude.
 - **Depth-based Coloring**: The color of earthquake markers reflects the depth of each earthquake.
-- **Rotating Globe Animation**: Generates a 30-second animation showcasing the global earthquake activity, with the globe rotating to provide a full view.
-- **Data Export**: The fetched earthquake data is saved as a CSV file for further analysis.

 ## Installation